-Disability refers to any limitation, restriction or impairment which restricts everyday activities and has lasted or is likely to last for at least six months.
+Disability refers to any limitation, restriction or impairment which restricts everyday activities or assistance is required and has lasted or is likely to last for at least six months.

 Gender means part of a person's social and personal identity, and may not necessarily be the same as the person's sex.
 When applying, individuals are given the option to select M (male), F (female) or X (Indeterminate/Intersex/Unspecified).